English English Español Español العربية العربية

 Scope of work – a document that outlines the type of project, materials and services, timeline, and benchmarks for completing the project.

-Self-perform – completing work by oneself or by an immediate family member or member of the household, instead of
+Self-perform – completing work by oneself or by an immediate family member or member of the household, instead of a contractor

 Technical Assistance (TA) – the process of providing support to providers to learn more about submitting their application to CFMF FIF, ask questions, and gain resources about the importance of quality facilities in child care.